adap/flower/examples/embedded-devices/README.md

       * If you want your clients to use TensorFlow: `pip3 install -r requirements_tf.txt`

-   > While preparing this example I noticed that installing Tensorflow on the **Raspberry pi Zero** would fail due to lack of RAM.
+   > While preparing this example I noticed that installing TensorFlow on the **Raspberry pi Zero** would fail due to lack of RAM (it only has 512MB).
 A workaround is to create a `swap` disk partition (non-existant by default) so the OS can offload some elements to disk.
-I followed the steps described [in this blogpost](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04) that I copy below:
+I followed the steps described [in this blogpost](https://www.digitalocean.com/community/tutorials/how-to-add-swap-space-on-ubuntu-20-04) that I copy below.
+You can follow these steps if you often see your RPi Zero running out of memory:
    ```bash
    # Let's create a 1GB swap partition
    sudo fallocate -l 1G /swapfile